 outboundType, AKS relies on Azure Networking NAT gateway for cluster egress.

-userAssignedNatGatewayis used when using bring-your-own virtual networking, and requires that a NAT gateway has been provisioned before cluster creation.
+userAssignedNatGatewaywhen using bring-your-own virtual networking.
+This option requires that you have provisioned a NAT gateway before cluster creation.

-For more information, see using NAT Gateway with AKS for more information.
+For more information, see using NAT gateway with AKS.

 userDefinedRouting is set, AKS won't automatically configure egress paths.
 The egress setup must be done by you.

-The AKS cluster must be deployed into an existing virtual network with a subnet that has been previously configured because when not using standard load balancer (SLB) architecture, you must establish explicit egress.
-As such, this architecture requires explicitly sending egress traffic to an appliance like a firewall, gateway, proxy or to allow the Network Address Translation (NAT) to be done by a public IP assigned to the standard load balancer or appliance.
+You must deploy the AKS cluster into an existing virtual network with a subnet that has been previously configured.
+Since you're not using a standard load balancer (SLB) architecture, you must establish explicit egress.
+This architecture requires explicitly sending egress traffic to an appliance like a firewall, gateway, proxy or to allow NAT to be done by a public IP assigned to the standard load balancer or appliance.

-For more information, see configuring cluster egress via user-defined routing for more information.
+For more information, see configuring cluster egress via user-defined routing.

 Changing the outbound type after cluster creation will deploy or remove resources as required to put the cluster into the new egress configuration.